India is No. 102 in coronavirus genetic sequencing, leaving many unknowns on variants amid the surge

-“We just don’t know,” said Bronwyn MacInnis, a genomic epidemiologist at the Broad Institute in Boston, on the degree to which variants are driving the surge.
+“We just don’t know” the degree to which variants are driving the surge, said Bronwyn MacInnis, a genomic epidemiologist at the Broad Institute in Boston.
 “Everyone has their eyes on what’s happening there and waiting for data.”

-India ranks 102nd in the world for genetic sequencing, according to the GISAID Initiative, which provides a global database of coronavirus genomes.
+India ranks 102nd in the world for genetic sequencing, according to a Washington Post analysis of data from the GISAID Initiative, which provides a global database of coronavirus genomes.
 The United States comes in at 36 — a slight increase from December, when it ranked 43rd.

-“Though VOCs [variants of concern] and a new double mutant variant have been found in India, these have not been detected in numbers sufficient to either establish or direct relationship or explain the rapid increase in cases in some States,” India’s Ministry of Health and Welfare said in a statement on March 21, before the latest surge reached the world’s radar.
+“Though VOCs [variants of concern] and a new double mutant variant have been found in India, these have not been detected in numbers sufficient to either establish [a] direct relationship or explain the rapid increase in cases in some States,” India’s Ministry of Health and Family Welfare said in a statement last month, before the latest surge reached the world’s radar.
 “Genomic sequencing and epidemiological studies are continuing to further analyze the situation.”

-India is in particular watching two variants: B.1.1.7, which first emerged last fall in Britain, and B. 1.617, which was first detected in India in October.
+India in particular is watching two variants: B.1.1.7, which first emerged last fall in Britain, and B.1.617, which was first detected in India in October.

 “It may very well be a combination of the two, or others that we don’t know yet,” said MacInnis.
 “All options are open until we have more data.”